harsh22201/ReadIt/README.md

 7. Seller Interaction with customers:
    - Booksellers should be able to register and provide details about their books for sale.
-   - Sellers can
+   - Sellers can Sell and Buy Old Books
-   - The system shoSell and Buy Old Booksuld facilitate communication between the bookstore and vendors.
+   - The system should facilitate communication between the bookstore and vendors.

 8. Reviews and Ratings:
     - Allow customers to leave reviews and ratings for books.